leon4rd/test/README.md

-## To the person who stole my anti-depressant pills: I hope you're happy now.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.